 Municipal Planning and Clean Air ( 247kb).
 Order paper copy.
 1995.
 16 pages. $1.00.
 How to use local master plans and ordinances to promote development that will get people out of their cars and reduce the source of half NJ’s air pollution.
 Includes two municipal examples, facts about car expenses and pollution, and a list of references.

-Open Space is a Good Investment - The Financial Argument for Open Space Preservation ( 207kb).
+Open Space is a Good Investment - The Financial Argument for Open Space Preservation ( 370kb).
 Order paper copy.
-2004 update.
-12 pages. $1.00.
+2014 update.
+16 pages. $1.00.
 Summaries of studies that demonstrate how open space preservation costs taxpayers less over the long term than residential and commercial development.
 Includes an economic analysis worksheet to help determine long term costs for specific proposals.
-Bibliography of major studies.

 Open Space Plan ( 306kb).
 Order paper copy.
 2011.
 12 pages. $1.00.
 Putting an open space plan together, with outline of subjects required for Green Acres Planning Incentive Program, suggestions for funding, sources of information, factors for ranking lands for preservation, and action plan elements.